Tanmai2002/Certify-Me/README.md

 - [x] Add sections to issue/view/request certificates
 - [x] Create contracts
 - [x] Mint NFTs
-- [ ] Convert certificates to NFTs
+- [x] Convert certificates to NFTs
+- [ ] Approval Request for certificates
 - [ ] Batch approval of certificates

 See the [open issues](https://github.com/Tanmai2002/Ureck-a-thon-2023/issues) for a full list of proposed features (and known issues).
+You can Refer to links inorder to check for videos:
+Add Certificate [IssueCerificate]
+View Certificates [ViewAllCertificates]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- REFERENCES -->